A Trip to the WaterWorks Education Center

 Humble, TX 77396

-Once we receive your reservation, a confirmation letter will be mailed or emailed to you.
+After we receive your reservation request form, a confirmation letter will be mailed or emailed to you.
 If you do not receive a confirmation letter in a timely manner, please contact our staff at 832-395-3791 to confirm the reservation.

 If you need to cancel your visit, please let us know as soon as possible by phone or email.

 The students are excited and often feel like the field trip is an extended recess playtime.
-Often a gentle reminder that even though they are not in their familiar building, they are still in school, may be in order.
+A gentle reminder may be in order that, even though they are not in their familiar building, they are still in school.

-You MUST bring one adult parent, teacher or guardian (18 years of age or older) for every 10 students (under 18) to ensure safety and to help supervise.
-The program is designed for students and teachers.
-Both should be engaged in the program.
-Age appropriate younger siblings are welcome, however additional supervision may be necessary in addition to the number required above. ** IMPORTANT: All Adults must present a PHOTO ID to the security guard at the plant entrance.
+One adult chaperone is required for every 10 students (under 18) to supervise safety and supervision.
+The field trip is designed to engage both students and adults in the program. ** All visitors ages 18 and older must present a PHOTO ID to the security guard at the plant entrance.

+Age-appropriate younger siblings are welcome; however, additional chaperones may be advisable in addition to the ratio required above.
 We ask for your assistance and cooperation in making your field trip a worthwhile educational experience for your students while at the same time keeping them safe and under control.
-Please turn off your cell phones.
+Please refrain from cell phone use, other than for photography purposes.

 Please share the following rules and guidelines with your students and all of the adults attending the field trip.
 They are designed to assure a safe and enjoyable trip for everyone.